GPlates/gplates-web-service/README.md

 ## Use docker container for development

-* Go to the root directory of this repository and run  ``docker run -it --rm -v `pwd`:/gws -p 18000:80 gplates/gws /bin/bash``
+* Go to the root directory of this repository and run  ``docker run -it --rm -v `pwd`:/gws -p 18000:80 --network gws-net gplates/gws /bin/bash``

 * Inside the virtual machine: `cd /gws/django/GWS && python3 manage.py runserver 0.0.0.0:80`